 The Company's functional currency is GBP and the Programme allows issuances in GBP, USD and Euros.
 The Company is therefore exposed to movements in exchange rates between its functional currency GBP and its currency denominated financial instruments.
+Currently the Company has no issuances in USD or Euros.

-The Company's policy is to fully mitigate any exchange rate exposures by using cross currency swaps.
+The Company's policy is to fully mitigate any exchange rate exposures by using cross currency swaps, if the exposure exists.
 The impact of any movements in the exchange rates on any foreign currency denominated Notes are offset by FX movements on the related cross currency swaps.
 Therefore, any change in interest rates would not affect the statement of comprehensive income of the Company.